Sandy Hook Elementary School

 “I don’t know, but she’s not doing good.
 She’s hurt bad.”

-The shooter stepped out from behind his quarry — closer to the injured girl, but still behind cover — and shot the girl seven times.
+The shooter stepped out from behind his quarry — closer to the injured girl, but still behind cover from the police’s vantage point — and shot the girl seven times.
 Then he went back to his position behind her friend.
 “Now she’s dead.”

 The police rushed his position after that, and managed to shoot the gunman in the elbow, as he was reaching to draw his hostage closer.
 The shooter went down; lying on his side, he drew his Glock pistol, put the barrel against his own head, and fired.